 Dava's initial implementation focused on correct detection of Java constructs and did not address the complexity of the output.
-To be useful as a program understanding tool it is essential that Dava should produce higher quality output.
+To be useful as a program understanding tool it is important that Dava competes with other decompilers not only in the range of applicability but also the quality of output.

 The cryptic control flow in the decompiled output is complex largely due to the fact that Java bytecode only allows binary comparison operations for deciding control flow.
 However, this restriction does not exist in Java where boolean expressions can be aggregated using the && and \parallel operators.
 Dava does not make use of this ability and hence converts each comparison operation into a separate conditional construct.
 This results in the creation of unnecessary Java constructs and their complicated nesting further increases code complexity.
 For instance, an If statement evaluating two conditions using the && operator in the source code gets decompiled into two If statements one completely nested within the other.
-By statically checking for such patterns, and merging the different conditions, the number of Java constructs can be reduced, thereby reducing the complexity of the output.
+Similarly if a loop checks for multiple conditions in the source this gets transformed into a loop with one condition.
+The remaining conditions are checked within the loop body.
+By statically checking for such patterns, and merging the different conditions, the number of Java constructs can be reduced thereby reducing the complexity of the output.

-Abrupt control flow in the form of labelled blocks and break/continue statements, created by Dava to handle any goto statements not converted to Java constructs, also complicate the output.
+Abrupt control flow in the form of labeled blocks and break/continue statements, created by Dava to handle any goto statements not converted to Java constructs, also complicate the output.
 Programmers rarely use such constructs, since it makes understanding code harder, and it is therefore desirable to minimize their use.

 AST rewriting in Dava's back-end is done using multiple traversals.
 As long as the AST is modified, because of a matched pattern, the traversals are repeated until no further patterns apply.
 This is necessary since application of one transformation might enable subsequent transformations.
-In Sections 3.1- 3.5 we discuss some of the important patterns that we identified.
+In Sections 3.1- 3.9 we discuss some of the important patterns that we identified.